ramaiyer10990/Data-Scientist-Capstone-Project---Starbucks---Udacity-Data-Scientist-Naodegree-Program/README.md

 The dataset for this project is provided from the Data Scientist Nanodegree program through Udacity that creates the data simulating how people arrive on a decision to make purchases and by what factors these decisions are influenced by promotional offers.
 Our goal here is to provide a recommendation engine that would recommend Starbucks with an offer sent to a particular customer of a certain category.

 We are interested to answer the following two questions:
-1. Which offer should be sent to a particular customer to let the customer buy more?
+1. Which offer should be sent to a particular customer for them to complete a transaction?
 2. Which demographic groups would respond best to a certain offer type?